 Each student is required to have a laptop with the following software installed on the first day of class.
 Each student must complete any required training associated with the use of the plotters and laser-cutters.
 You will be expected to use this software and hardware throughout this module.

 - Rhino 5 (also available at the RISD art supply store for approx. $90)

 - Weaver Bird (Grasshopper Plug-in)

 - Adobe CS Suite (Illustrator, Photoshop & InDesign)

-- Google cardboard apps (windows, android, and iOS) - we will discuss which of these we will use during class
+- Google cardboard apps (windows, android, and iOS) **

 Hardware & Training Requirements